PleiadesBUW/PleiadesUserDocumentation/gettingstarted/zabbix.md

 Our monitoring service can be accessed at [zabbix.pleiades.uni-wuppertal.de](https://zabbix.pleiades.uni-wuppertal.de/) with the credentials "pleiades" and "pleiades".
 Zabbix collects various information regarding current and past resource usage and quotas.

+**Zabbix is only accessible from the university network!
+If you are outside and need access, use the ZIMs webvpn.**

 ### Dashboard
 After login you are typically greeted by the user dashboard: